tableau/npm-pack-here/README.md

 ## Support

-If you encounter any issues using the script or have any questions, please feel free to open an issue.
+If you encounter any surprising or unexpected behavior using this tool or have any questions, please feel free to open an issue.
+This tool is [Community Supported](https://www.tableau.com/support/itsupport) so Tableau Developers will periodically review any open issues.

-If you would like to expand the capabilities of what npm-pack-here does, be warned that we have no-intention to try and grow the problem space this tool intends to solve.
-Also we do not intend for this tool to become a proxy for `yarn` or `npm`.
-While we would be glad to see people build off of our work, features requests of this nature for this project will be closed.
+If you would like to expand the capabilities of what npm-pack-here does, we are open to ideas that will not be disruptive to the existing supported workflows.
+Be warned that we have no plans to grow the problem space that this tool intends to solve.
+Also we do not want for this tool to become a proxy for `yarn` or `npm`.
+We encourage anyone to build off of our work to solve other problems.

 ## Contributions